ArayCHN/Smart_cart/README.md

 The general controller goes like the block diagram shown below:
 !!!TO BE COMPLETED!!!

+**Paramter Tuning**
+1. D is small
+2.

+## Some thoughts

+* The controller turns out to be very robust.
+Even though the motor controller is not tuned perfect, and one of our motor is slightly broken, the cart is still running relatively well.
+This is because PID utilizes feedback and does not rely heavily on the model of the car.
+* Becasue CCD returns 128 values, the resolution is high enough for us to use a PID controller.
+If, for example, infrared sensors are used, the resolution will be much lower (4~6), and the cart will not be able to know where exactly it is relative to the lane.
+The result of the infrared sensor cannot be used in a PID controller.

 ## List of files under  /USER
 ```